Chatsy

 3. Prompt Engineering: Crafting system prompts that guide the AI's behavior, tone, and knowledge boundaries.

 For most use cases, RAG + prompt engineering gives 90% of the benefit at 10% of the cost.
+Fine-tuning is worth considering only when you need the model to consistently adopt very specific response patterns or industry jargon that prompt engineering can't achieve alone.

-Here's how retrieval-augmented generation works:
+Here's how retrieval-augmented generation works at each stage:

 ↓